by Tony Vidler

 5. Expertise (I am an authority with deep technical understanding and will find the optimal solution)

-It is entirely possible – in fact it is highly probable – that any professional will have ALL of these levels of expertise (including “ignorance”) in some area of their industry.
+It is entirely possible – in fact it is highly probable – that any professional will have ALL of these levels of expertise (including “ignorance”) in some area.